 Kirkland diapers vs Huggies diapers: How does the store brand from Costco, one of the biggest wholesale stores, stack up to a hugely popular name brand?
-We’ll talk about it and I’ll share not one, not two, but THREE secrets that diaper manufacturers don’t want moms to know!
-These tips will help you understand the differences between Kirkland Signature Supreme diapers and Huggies.
+We’ll go through the key differences and similarities for both brands, complete with testing!
+This guide will help you understand the differences between Kirkland Signature Supreme diapers and Huggies.

 Kirkland diapers are similar to Huggies.
 Both are very absorbent and fit snugly to hold in the mess.
-But Kirkland diapers don’t have a pocketed waistband, absorb less, bunch up more when they are wet, and both diapers have different patterns.
+But Kirkland diapers don’t have a pocketed waistband, absorb 30% less, and bunch up more when they are wet.
+That being said, they work really well for many babies!

 As an Amazon Associate, I may earn a small commission from qualifying purchases at no additional cost to you.